grevelle/Sprinkler-rain-bypass/README.md

 This program is allows your Raspberry Pi to replace the rain bypass controller for your sprinkler system.
 It is written in Python 3.

 This program started from http://www.thirdeyevis.com/pi-page-3.php by Scott Mangold.
 The original program was written for the weather underground
 API and no longer works, as that API is no longer available.
-Mr. Mangold's page for the required Raspberry Pi parts.
+See Mr. Mangold's page for instructions.
 I made the following changes to his design:
 - Changed weather API to Dark Sky
 - Added Google Maps API to get Lat / Lon
 - Simplified the hardware to incorporate a pre-assembled relay rather than building one from components